How exactly does the automated reference checking process work?

 [Read more: Sample Reference Check Questions]

-References are also able to provide ratings of different work-related attributes that are specific to the position for which the individual is applying.
+Professional references are also able to provide ratings of different work-related attributes that are specific to the position for which the individual is applying.
 Perhaps most importantly, the contact can rate how likely they would be to rehire the individual.

 Step 3: Managers Receive a Reference Report